Bee, Wasp, Hornet Removal North Florida

 Wasps are generally social and live in colonies, unlike most bees.
 Some colonies (and most solitary wasps) nest either above or below the ground, while some build complex paper-like structures which they attach to trees or under the eaves of houses.
 Their bodies are narrow with skinny abdomens, and they are hairless.
 They are able to sting multiple times.

 Hornets are actually a type of wasp.
-Hornets are technically not native to North America, but were introduced to the con
+Hornets are technically not native to North America, but were accidentally introduced to eastern North America about the middle of the 19th century.

 Common types of bees in Florida